-My research interests primarily lie within aesthetics, normativity, social epistemology and the philosophy of emotions.
+My research profile lies at the intersection of social epistemology, aesthetics, social philosophy and the philosophy of emotions.

-My project is titled 'Affective Voluntarism and Affective Distance', it analyses the nature and role of certain affective responses in the formation of aesthetic judgements.
+My postdoctoral project, 'Affective Voluntarism and Affective Distance', analyses the nature and role of affective responses in the formation of aesthetic judgements.
 I question whether normative claims might be appropriately made of such affective responses with respect to the formation of aesthetic judgements and what direction such claims would take.
 More information can be found here.

 Aesthetic Verdicts: